BurmeseNoob/Project_Team2/Code_Of_Conduct.md

-                                 Code of Conduct of Group 2
+                                 Our Group "2" Team's Code of Conduct

 ## 1. Professionalism
 - Conduct yourself professionally in all interactions.